input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-4.md

 9. 	_Optional Exercise (Easy)_

-    Delegate stake to a stake pool using a relay node that is run by another Pioneer.
+    Delegate stake to a stake pool using a relay node that is run by another Testnet operator.

 10.	_Optional Exercise (Easy)_

     How are transaction fees calculated?
     Check your formula against the node calculation.
     Is it correct?

 11. _Optional Exercise (Easy)_

     What do you expect to happen if you get the leftover amount wrong?
     Feel free to experiment, but use small differences...

 12. _Optional Exercise (Easy)_

     In the Haskell Shelley system, a pool may have several owners in addition to the operator.
     The operator and the owners will enter into an agreement on how the pool’s rewards are to be distributed.
     In addition, pool owner(s) may choose to delegate some ada to their own pool.
     Any ada that they delegate is referred to as the _pledge_.
     Pledging is important because it affects the rewards that the pool obtains and how desirable the pool is, and also provides additional Sybil protection for the system.